PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## End-repair
-1. Adjust the volume of the IPs and Input material to a total volume of 50µL with 10mM Tris-Hcl pH8.0, then add:
+1. Adjust the volume of the IPs and Input material to a total volume of 50µL with 10mM Tris-HCl pH8.0, then add:
 	- 🍏(green) 3µL NEBNext UltraII End Prep Enzyme Mix
 	- 🍏(green) 7µL NEBNext UltraII End Prep Reaction Buffer